 It considers your allergies, diets, and food preferences

-Anyone who has to cross certain food off their list for any reason (personal choice, food intolerance or food allergy) knows the struggle in creating a diverse meal plan.
+Anyone who has to cross certain food off their list for any reason (personal choice, food intolerance or food allergy) knows the struggle of creating a diverse meal plan.

 Food ID lets you filter foods according to your preferences and allergies.
 Skip the guessing, display the most relevant foods, and create meals to support your health and wellbeing.

 Food ID is based on science and experts